EmilRamsvik/Digital-Garden/docs/Programming/Flutter.md

   - "#dart"
 finished: false
 created: 2023-05-30T13:28:00
-updated: 2024-01-07T17:19
+updated: 2024-01-12T17:14
 ---

 # Dart
 To my knowledge, Dart is a beautiful language that is completely null-safe.
+Dart is developed by Google and is a compiled static-typed language.
+Most of the development with Dart is for the Flutter framework.

 ## Types and Definitions